 More Good News for Military Home Buyers

-In a recent article, we listed some reasons why 2020 could be a great year to buy a home in the Seattle area.
+In a recent article, we listed some reasons why now could be a great time to buy a home in the Seattle area.
 Many of those reasons apply to the rest of the state as well.

 Further, interest rates are extremely low and have recently dipped to their all-time lows.
 This makes homebuying much more affordable.
 Military buyers can lock in at a very low rate today, which will translate into thousands of dollars in savings over the life of their home loan.

-Interested in to Applying For a Mortgage in Washington?
+Interested in Applying For a Mortgage in Washington?

-At Sammamish Mortgage, we offer several mortgage programs to borrowers in Washington State, as well as the rest of the Pacific Northwest region, including Colorado, Idaho, and Oregon.
+At Sammamish Mortgage, we have been offering several mortgage programs to borrowers in Washington State, as well as the rest of the Pacific Northwest region, including Colorado, Idaho, and Oregon since 1992.
 We are a family-run business and work hard to help borrowers realize their dreams of owning a home.
 Contact us today if you have questions about applying for a mortgage.